 The following diagram outlines the logical components of the solution accelerator:

 The blue items are Azure services provisioned in the region where you deployed the solution accelerator.
-The list of regions where you can deploy the solution accelerator displays on the provisioning page.

 The green item is a simulated aircraft engine.
 You can learn more about these simulated devices in the Simulated devices section.